davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 ### **Debug Checklist**

 1. **Check MCP Connection**
-   - Go to Tools → Verify Fabrikam connection is added
+   - Go to Tools, then verify Fabrikam connection is added
    - Check which tools are enabled

 2. **Review Tool Calls**